Gudauu/CSE701_finalProject/README.md

 Algorithm:
 * Initialize Borrow: A borrow variable is set to zero.
 * Equal Length Iteration: For each digit index i up to the minimum length of both numbers, perform the following:
-    * Digit Subtraction: Subtract the digit of $rhs$ and borrow from the current $bigint$'s digit at index i.
+    * Digit Subtraction: Subtract the digit of $rhs$ and $borrow$ from the current $bigint$'s digit at index i and add 10 to the result.
-    * Handle Borrow and Store Result: If the result is negative, set borrow to 1 and add 10 to the result before storing it in the current $bigint$'s digit at index i.
+    * Handle Borrow and Store Result: If the result is less than 10, set borrow to 1 and update the digit of the current $bigint$ at index i to be the last digit of the sum.
 * Process Remaining Digits: Continue the process for the remaining $digits$ of the current $bigint$, if any, taking into account only the borrow.
 * Remove Leading Zeros: After subtraction, if any leading zeros are produced, remove them.